SeriousOldMan/Simulator-Controller/Docs/Using Simulator Controller.md

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Button%20Box%201.JPG)

 Normally, the active mode on your hardware controller will be the "Launch" mode, so that you can launch additional applications by the touch of a button.
-For a complete documentation on everything available in the *Simulator Controller* application, please consult the documentation about [Plugins & Modes](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes).
+For a complete documentation on everything available in the "Simulator Controller" application, please consult the documentation about [Plugins & Modes](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes).

 Normally, it is not necessary to close *Simulator Controller.exe*, since it is very efficient and does not use many system resources.
 But if necessary, you can locate its icon, a small silverish gear, in the System Tray (at the lower right side of the Windows taskbar), right click the icon and choose Exit.